Role of Governors

 - Co-opted governor (Appointed by the Governors)

-The Governing Body doesn't manage the school – this is the role of the headteacher and senior management team, but it does oversee the development of the school, with the main aim being to always provide a high standard of education for all pupils, of all abilities.
+The Governing Board doesn't manage the school – this is the role of the headteacher and senior management team, but it does oversee the development of the school, with the main aim being to always provide a high standard of education for all pupils, of all abilities.

 It has three main roles:-